keith-dev/openbsd/src/distrib/powerpc/ramdisk/install.md

 		echo "Also note that the boot partition must be included as partition" echo "'i' in the OpenBSD disklabel."
 		echo
-		echo -n "Do You want to keep the current MSDOS partition setup? [y]" getresp "y"
+		echo -n "Do you want to keep the current MSDOS partition setup? [y]" getresp "y"
 		case "$resp" in
 		n*|N*)